13 Ways To Measure Sales Enablement Success

 When you look at CTA insights, the number of clicks tells you the most.
 The content with the most clicks means that it resonated most with your audience and made them want to learn more or take some other action with your brand.

-Start measuring what matters with Mindtickle
+Start measuring sales enablement success with Mindtickle